-I am team leader for this project at the Department of Applied IT.
+I am the team leader for this project at the Department of Applied IT.
 The project is coordinated by NILU, Norwegian Institute for Air Research.
 PI: Núria Castell.
 Funded by NordForsk under the Nordic Programme on Sustainable Urban Development and Smart Cities.
 2020-2023.
 Project number 95326.
+Total amount awarded to the project: NOK 12,499,68

 Recently completed research project:

 From September 2018 until the end of August 2019, I worked as a researcher in Digitranscope, a EU Joint Research Centre’s project examining the governance of digitally transformed human societies.
 The programme aims to provide a deep understanding of digital transformation to help policy-makers address the challenges facing European society over the next decades.

-Science increasingly turns to online volunteers through open calls for help in analysis of very large sets of data.
+Science increasingly turns to online volunteers through open calls for help in the analysis of very large sets of data.
 This initiative goes under the banner of “citizen science”, crowdsourcing” or “crowd science” and is an important and innovative way for science to expand the workforce needed to manage large data sets.
 Contributions from a wider population into scientific knowledge production require arrangements to ensure quality.
-How are digital technologies used to enable volunteers with limited knowledge about theory and method to contribute to science?
-How is scientific rigor and data quality achieved?
-In this project, more seldom investigated aspects of citizen science will also be explored: the expanded role voluntary contributors might play as their relationship to science is mediated through digital technologies and the development of own epistemic practices among engaged amateurs.
-I was Co-Investigator in this project funded by Marianne and Marcus Wallenberg Foundation (https://www.wallenberg.com/mmw/forskning/beviljade-anslag/projektanslag-2013).
+How are digital technologies used to enable volunteers with limited knowledge about theory and methods to contribute to science?
+How are scientific rigour and data quality achieved?
+In this project, more seldom investigated aspects of citizen science will also be explored: the expanded role voluntary contributors might play as their relationship to science is mediated through digital technologies and the development of their own epistemic practices among engaged amateurs.
+I was a Co-Investigator in this project funded by Marianne and Marcus Wallenberg Foundation.
+Total funding amount SEK 12,325,000.